 Restitution: Reimbursement for damage to or misappropriation of property.
 Restitution may take the form of appropriate service or other compensation.

-Restriction: Limitation of a student’s activity and/or use of College facilities.
+Restriction: Limitation of a student’s activity and/or use of University facilities.
 Examples include but are not limited to:

-- Exclusion from participation in privileges or co-curricular College activities (e.g., event attendance, organization membership, varsity athletics, receipt of award);
+- Exclusion from participation in privileges or co-curricular University activities (e.g., event attendance, organization membership, varsity athletics, receipt of award);

 - Prohibition from having any contact with a specified person;